micmejia/bible-dump/NKJV/Mark/Mark 10.md

 And throwing aside his garment, he rose and came to Jesus.

 ###### 51
 So Jesus answered and said to him, "What do you want Me to do for you?"
-The blind man said to Him, [^f]"Rabboni, that I may receive my sight."
+The blind man said to Him, "Rabboni, that I may receive my sight."

 ###### 52
-Then Jesus said to him, "Go your way; your faith has [^g]made you well."
+Then Jesus said to him, "Go your way; your faith has made you well."
 And immediately he received his sight and followed Jesus on the road.